testomatio/reporter/README.md

 TESTOMATIO={apiKey} TESTOMATIO_ENV="Windows, Chrome" <actual run command>
 ```

-## Attaching Screenshots
+## Attaching Test Artifacts

-To save a screenshot of a failed test use S3 storage.
+To save a test artifacts (screenshots and videos) of a failed test use S3 storage.
 Please note, that the **storage is not connected to Testomatio**.
 This allows you to store your artifacts on your own account and not expose S3 credentials.